Corasinth/k-plus/README.md

 ## **Additional Resources**

 K-plus is a useful tool, but it was designed to serve a single individual's needs.
 DreymaR's Extend layer is a modifier-based program with a great deal more versatility than k-plus.
-Although it lacks layer toggling (its one major flaw) it does come with a GUI, support for a variety of keyboard layouts, an active community with active developers, and many more features (like powerstrings, chords, and more advanced dead keys) than I could create.
+Although it lacks layer toggling (its one major flaw) it does come with a GUI, support for a variety of keyboard layouts, an active community with active developers, and many more features (like powerstrings) than I could create.
 I reccomend checking it out for more details.

 I also have to reccomend [kmonad](https://github.com/kmonad/kmonad), an incredibly flexible layer program designed to work (to one degree or another) on Linux, Windows, and Mac.
-While the tool is less actively developed, it includes a wider variety of features including layer toggling, dead keys, chords, powerstrings, modifier-based layers, and variable key functions depending on how the key is pressed (double-tapped, held vs tapped, etc.).
+While the tool is less actively developed than DreymaR's Extend, it includes a wider variety of features including layer toggling, dead keys, chords, powerstrings, modifier-based layers, and variable key functions depending on how the key is pressed (double-tapped, held vs tapped, etc.).
 While support seems to be primarily focused on Linux systems, kmonad truly offers it all, though it comes with a comparable amount of configuration to set up even simple layers.
 Definately give it a whirl if you lean more towards 'poweruser'.

 ## **[License](./LICENSE)**
 This program uses the open-source MIT License.